ajgray2017/AdamGrayResume/README.md

 > - division
 > - modulos
 >
 > Made to as a joke, there are over 2.5 million lines of if statements for every possible subset of x operation y = z.
-There would be more, but this is the largest I could go and still allow the base git functionality.
+There would be more, (I got it up to over 100 million lines) but this is the largest I could go and still allow the base git functionality.

 # A* Pathfinding Snake Game (In Progress)
 [JS, CSS, HTML]